Find and secure a place to rent

 - landlords right of entry

 Getting help to secure a property

-Housing SA may be able to help if you are having trouble securing private rental and have no previous rental experience or history.
+Housing SA may be able to help if you are having trouble securing private rental and have no previous rental history.

 Housing SA can also help you with your bond and rent if you are on a low income.